 Type 2 diabetes is treated with dietary management, reducing obesity and if necessary, daily insulin injections.

-Diet: In mild cases, the cat may be managed with diet alone.
+Dietary modification: In mild cases, the cat may be managed with diet alone.
 If the cat is not ill and has no ketones, it may be possible to manage diabetes without the use of insulin.
 A great deal of focus is now being placed on feeding a high protein and low carbohydrate diet by switching from dry food, which is high in carbs, to canned food or home-prepared diets.
 Cats in the wild mostly consume protein in their diet, however, most modern pet foods (especially dry foods) contain between 30-70% carbohydrates.
 In fact, some cats have had their diabetes reversed by switching to a low-carbohydrate diet.
 This is known as diabetic remission.
 Commercial diets suitable for diabetic cats include Hills M/D, Royal Canin Veterinary Diet Diabetic and Purina DM.
 These come in canned or dry form, canned is always preferable.

 If properly managed, a diabetic cat can live for many years.
 In some cases, diabetes has resolved itself, in time.
 It is important to regularly monitor your cat and work closely with your veterinarian.